jpilartescongo/subsidence-arcgis-experience/README.txt

 		- The original dataset contains information for the entire U.S. ArcPro was used to clip this data to cover only the study area.
 The resulting clipped dataset was then imported into
 			ArcGIS online as a hosted layer, so that it could be used in the "Additional Features" map

+	- Gulf of Mexico states: https://catalog.data.gov/dataset/tiger-line-shapefile-2017-nation-u-s-current-state-and-equivalent-national
+		- Imported into ArcGIS Online as zip file and used only in the query and additional features map.
+This is a different dataset than that in the "Layers" folder in GIT.
+This is a shapefile, and not a Geojson.
+And was not used in any of the other maps on the webpage

 	- Geojson beautifier: https://codebeautify.org/jsonviewer
 	- Converter to Geojson>SHP>CSV: https://mapshaper.org/
 	- Legend icons: https://icons8.com/icons/pack/free-icons